 We examine the antecedents impacting interviewers’ initial impressions of candidates formed during the rapport-building stage of the interview and subsequent evaluations of answers to highly structured interview questions.

 Ratings for 130 mock interview candidates reveal a strong relationship between interviewers’ initial impression of the candidate and their evaluations of candidate responses to structured questions.
 These initial impressions correspond with candidate extraversion and verbal skill, controlling for job qualifications.
 Interviewers’ initial impressions mediate the effect of candidate characteristics, relevant for some jobs more so than others, on later evaluations.

 Thus, initial impressions formed during rapport building appear to influence subsequent evaluations whether they are clearly job-relevant or not.
 These findings have important implications for the validity of structured interviews.

 Use Multiple Interviewers

 Always have at least two different people ask the same questions and record their answers.
 Then have either neutral third party compare the results or have the two interviewers discuss their observations and come to agreement.

 Don’t Let Managers Hire Their Own Direct Reports

 This eliminates the “I like them because they are like me” unconscious bias that is part of human nature.
 Someone who doesn’t have a personal interest in the outcome of the hiring decision will be less influenced by this natural tendency.

-Add An Appropriate Hiring Assessment To Your Process
+Add A Hiring Assessment To Your Process

 A well designed and validated hiring assessment can add valuable objective information to the hiring process.
 We will be glad to talk discuss your hiring process and give you our best recommendation for your particular situation.